jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-02.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 2.
+title: Chapter 2.
 "Of the Subtraction of Compound Quantities."
+part: I
+section: II
+chapter: 2
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 2.
-"Of the Subtraction of Compound Quantities."

 <span class="art">263</span> If we wish merely to represent subtraction, we enclose each expression within
 two parentheses, joining, by the sign -, the expression which is to be subtracted,